-The Dolomites, where sheer pink and yellow limestone pinnacles tower like monuments over quaint villages, flowery meadows, wooded valleys, and sun-soaked trails.
+The Dolomites are gorgeous, with sheer pink and yellow limestone pinnacles that tower like monuments over quaint villages, flowery meadows, wooded valleys, and sun-soaked trails.
 Italian, Austrian, and ancient Ladin cultures intermingle peacefully in the small, scattered villages in this mountainous corner of Italy.
 The Dolomites also boast a surprising variety of beautiful wildflowers in the grassy meadows below the mountains.
-This inn-to-inn tour starts with a circuit the Val Gardena, our favorite corner of the Dolomites, before venturing east through the Badia valley to the soaring rock towers that surround Cortina d’Ampezzo.
+This inn-to-inn tour starts with a traverse of the Val Gardena, our favorite corners of the Dolomites, before venturing east through the Badia valley to the soaring rock towers that surround Cortina d’Ampezzo.
 You’re also welcome to join us for either half of the tour.
-Dolomites West covers the first 5 nights from Selva to Ortisei, while Dolomites East includes the last 6 nights from Ortisei to Cortina.
+Dolomites West covers the first 6 nights from Selva to Ortisei, while Dolomites East includes the last 6 nights from Ortisei to Cortina.

 Our tour begins in Bolzano, a beautiful small city filled with plazas and museums, including the South Tyrol Museum of Archeology, where you can see Ötzi, the 5300 year old ice man found in a nearby glacier.
 We’ll meet in Bolzano and then take a 1 hour drive to Selva.
-Selva is a small, sunny village at the upper end of the Gardena valley, with miles of hiking trails radiating in every direction.
-We’ll start our tour with a loop around the Gardena valley, visiting a couple high huts along the way, before heading east through the hidden Funes valley, past the mighty Sella mountain, on to the historic mountaintop Lagazuoi, and finally to Cortina d’Ampezzo.
-We’ll have 4 nights in high huts and mountain inns (note, there are no single rooms at the huts, and we will all be in dorm at Lagazuoi), and 6 nights in comfortable and casual 3-star hotels with great food.
+Selva is a tiny village at the upper end of the Val Gardena, with miles of hiking trails radiating in every direction.
+We’ll start our tour with a loop around the Gardena valley, visiting a couple high huts along the way, before heading east to Alta Badia, past the mighty Sella mountain, on to the historic mountaintop Lagazuoi, and finally to Cortina d’Ampezzo.
+We’ll have 3 nights in high huts and mountain inns (note, there are no single rooms at the huts), and 7 nights in comfortable and casual 3 to 4-star hotels with great food.
 You won’t want to leave!

 Our typical day starts with a delicious buffet breakfast at our hotel – a feast of freshly baked bread and pastries, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives us the energy needed for the task ahead.
 Soon we’ll be out on the trail, where you’ll get to choose between an easier or more strenuous hike for the day.
 Each morning, you’ll be handed a lunch to carry, and at a mid-point along the way we’ll choose a beautiful spot to stop and enjoy our picnic.
 We get a lot of compliments on our imaginative lunches – making them something to look forward to as well!